limistah/limistah.dev/content/posts/go-run-with-a-specific-version.md

 #### Cleanup

 Cleaning up the installation is same as removing deleting the installation from the filesystem.
-Firstly, we get the path that the command is installed use go1.22.3 env GOROOT to reveal the installation folder.
+Firstly, get the path that the command is installed use `go1.22.3 env GOROOT` to reveal the installation folder.

 ```bash
 rm -rf $(go1.22.3 env GOROOT)
 ```

-Finally, to the system wide go installation, go1.22.3 is a package that has an executable, we can remove the installed executable with the command:
+Finally, the system wide go installation, go1.22.3 is a package that has an executable, remove the installed executable with the command:

 ```bash
 rm $(go env GOPATH)/bin/go1.22.3